8nhuman8/nebular-automata/README.md

   -ca1 R G B A, --color-accent1 R G B A
                         The first or (primary if multicolor mode is not enabled) color of squares.
 Color components must be specified between 0 and 255.
+The The default color is aqua
   -ca2 R G B A, --color-accent2 R G B A
                         The second color of squares if multicolor mode is enabled.
 Color components must be specified between 0 and 255.
+The The default color is (r, g, b): (255, 29, 119, 255).
   -cb R G B A, --color-background R G B A
                         The background color.
 Color components must be specified between 0 and 255.
+The default color is white.
   -fp FP, --find-percent FP
                         The program will work until a colony is filled with a certain percentage.